SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-10-19-updating-old-fbx-files-for-the-modern-era.markdown

 # Running in to issues with old FBX formats

 I stumbled across this recently while updating some old samples and tests for MonoGame.
-Normally with MonoGame (99.5% of the time) the old XNA samples just work, you simply need to build a new MonoGame project, copy over the code and assets and you are up and running, however with the recent releases they have deprecated some of the older FBX standards in favour of only supporting the newer variety.&nbsp; When you add an old FBX into your content project you will get the following error:
+Normally with MonoGame (99.5% of the time) the old XNA samples just work, you simply need to build a new MonoGame project, copy over the code and assets and you are up and running, however with the recent releases they have deprecated some of the older FBX standards in favour of only supporting the newer variety.
+When you add an old FBX into your content project you will get the following error:

 [![image](/Images/wordpress/2015/10/image_thumb1.png "image")](/Images/wordpress/2015/10/image1.png)